WohlSoft/Moondust-Devkit-Help/Editing/Placing.md

 with selected item.

 Notes:

--For safety reasons flood filling process will be aborted after 3 seconds.
+- For safety reasons flood filling process will be aborted after 3 seconds.
 If you accidentally filled whole map, you can undo them.

--You can limit flood-fill with section boundaries if you will enable flag in the  \[Edit -> Don't fill out of section\].
+- You can limit flood-fill with section boundaries if you will enable flag in the  \[Edit -> Don't fill out of section\].

 _Filling with blocks_